top of page

 Own My Life CEO, Natalie Collins, outside the "wedding cake building" on the Isle of Man

 Last week saw Team Own My Life (well, our CEO Natalie and administrator, Andrew) travelling to the Isle of Man to celebrate 25 years of Victim Support on the island.
-Natalie had been invited to contribute to the first of two conference days, alongside activist David Challen and founder of the Joanna Simpson Foundation co-founder, Diana Parkes.
+Natalie had been invited to contribute to the first of two conference days, alongside activist David Challen and co-founder of the Joanna Simpson Foundation, Diana Parkes.
 Own My Life has been delivered on Mann since 2020, and so we were delighted to be joining inspiring speakers and other organisations across the island to celebrate Victim Support’s work.

 Natalie first delivered training on the Isle of Man a decade ago, and was encouraged by the turnout for the conference, which was much stronger and more cohesive than ten years previously.
 The event was opened by Lorna Trevethan, CEO of Victim Support and by Jane Poole-Wilson, Minister of Justice and Home Affairs.
 Poole-Wilson spoke of successful efforts made to criminalise domestic abuse and the government’s commitment to changing things on the island.
 It was encouraging to see the Minister remain present for the whole day, unlike many other events, where a politician remains for as little time as possible after their scheduled speech.